Blendify/blender-manual/blender_docs/manual/render/eevee/render_settings/sampling.rst

 Sampling
 ********

-Eevee uses a process called Temporal Anti Aliasing (TAA) which reduces :term:`aliasing`.
+Eevee uses a process called Temporal Anti-Aliasing (TAA) which reduces :term:`aliasing`.
 TAA is sample based so the more samples the more aliasing is reduced at the cost of performance.

 .. admonition:: Reference